Article Badge Image

 Each type of account has its own rules, benefits, and restrictions.

-That means that any company offering that type of account has to be equipped to manage them, so not all robo-advisors offer all types of accounts.
+That means that any company offering that type of account has to be equipped to manage them, so not all robo-advisors provide all kinds of budgets.

-The majority of robo-advisors offer taxable brokerage accounts and basic retirement accounts such as traditional IRAs and Roth IRAs.
+Most robo-advisors offer taxable brokerage accounts and basic retirement accounts such as traditional and Roth IRAs.

-For that reason, we looked for robo-advisors that let you open a wide variety of account types, which makes it easy to keep your money in one place.
+For that reason, we looked for robo-advisors that let you open various account types, making it easy to keep your money in one place.

 Fund selection

-Most robo-advisors work by investing your money in a variety of Exchange Traded Funds (ETFs).
+Most robo-advisors work by investing your money in various Exchange Traded Funds (ETFs).

 ETFs are like mutual funds in that they provide a way to diversify your investment while having the convenience of purchasing shares in one entity.

-The ETFs that a robo-advisor invests in is a very important part of its service.
+The ETFs a robo-advisor invests in are essential to its service.

 For one, not all ETFs that aim to track the same portion of the market perform the same.